qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 #.
 Select the :guilabel:`Value` of classification: it can be an existing field
    or an :ref:`expression <vector_expressions>` you can type in the box or build using the associated |expression| button.
-Using expressions for categorizing avoids the need to create ad hoc field for symbology purpose (eg, if your classification criteria is derived from one or more attributes).
+Using expressions for categorizing avoids the need to create an ad hoc field for symbology purposes (eg, if your classification criteria are derived from one or more attributes).

    The expression used to classify features can be of any type; eg, it can: